Folding Bike FAQ

 A. View a detailed feature comparison of Downtube vs. Dahon, Downtube vs. Xootr Swift, Downtube vs. Brompton, Downtube vs. Bike Friday, Downtube vs. Montague, Downtube vs. Citizen Bike, Downtube vs. Bazooka.
 A short comparison of our main competitors is below:

 Dahon: They created the market in the late 70's.
-Currently the only Dahon's in our price range are the Speed 7 and Mariner ( MSRP $479 & $489 ).
-Both of these bikes have steel frames, no suspension, and 7sp freewheel drivetrains.
-All our 20" wheel bikes are less expensive, have aluminum frames and components, 9sp cassette drivetrains ( Dahons use 7sp freewheels, which are much lower grade ), suspension designs, many design improvements including braze-ons, disc capable and replaceable rear hanger.
-Dahon's in the $700-$900 range are more competitive with our $300-$450 models.
+Currently the only Dahon's in our price range are the Speed 7 ( MSRP $550 ).
+This bike has a steel frame, no suspension, and 7sp freewheel drivetrains.
+All our 20" wheel bikes are less expensive, have aluminum frames and components, 9sp cassette drivetrains ( the Nova is a 7sp ), suspension designs, many design improvements including braze-ons for water bottle cages, disc capable brake systems and replaceable rear hanger.
+Dahon's in the $1000+ range are more competitive with our suspension models, while our Nova ( $299 )beats out the Speed 7 ( $550 ).

 Brompton: The Brompton has the best fold in the market.
 However our mini competes very well with all Bromptons.
 The standard Brompton starts at over $1000 has a heavy steel frame ( bike weighs 28lbs ), bad brakes, 3 speeds, and thumpy elastomer suspension.
-Our mini starts at around $459, has a lightweight aluminum frame ( bike weighs 24lbs ), excellent V brakes, comfortable coil spring rear suspension, and high quality 8 speed Sturmey Archer internal hub drivertrain.
+Our mini starts at around $600, has a lightweight aluminum frame ( bike weighs 24lbs ), excellent V brakes, and high quality 8 speed Sturmey Archer internal hub drivertrain.

-Xootr: The Xootr is the lightest 8sp folder in its price range, $749.
+Xootr: The Xootr is the lightest 8sp folder in its price range, $799.
 However it has the largest folded size of any 20" wheel folding bike.
-Our Nova is slightly heavier due to a heavier telescoping stem, which can be replaced with a lighter alloy stem.
-The Downtube Nova costs $299 and hasa more compact fold.
+Our Nova is slightly heavier ( about a pound ), but is more adjustable, folds much smaller and costs only $299.

 Montague: Montague's are nice heavy duty full size 26" wheel bikes.
 Our bikes have better suspension, hence more comfort, and fold down to about half the size of a Montague.